 April Birthstone: Diamond

 Properties: The most famous of the precious stones, known for its superior scintillation (sparkle).
-Diamond is formed from carbon atoms arranged in a strong lattice, diamond is the only gem with a Mohs hardness of 10 out of 10.
+Diamond is formed from carbon atoms arranged in a strong lattice, and is the only gem with a Mohs hardness of 10 out of 10.

 Colors: White diamonds are the most common and well-known.
 Colored diamonds are more highly prized, especially blues and reds.
 Other diamond colors include pink, yellow, orange, brown, purple, green, and black.